So, you want to go hands-on.

 1. The extent of your experience in the job market

 How many companies have you worked for?
-If you’ve been hired many times, good thing for you.
-You might already have the grip regarding what hiring managers look for in a job candidate.
+If you’ve been hired many times, that’s a good thing for you.
+You might already have a grip regarding what hiring managers look for in a job candidate.
 On the other hand, if you’ve been rejected too many times, you might be committing some application mistakes.
-If you wish to write your own resume, you still have a lot to research from online career information portals.
+If you wish to write your own resume, you still have a lot to research from online career information portals to your resume contents.

 2. The writing skills you’ve got